EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Date added.
 Developer name.
 Short description.
 Desired resolution.__

-* 2018-07-17.
+* 2018-07-19.
 Andrew.
-How to schedule Stan core software meetings and Stan-adjacent research meetings?
+Starting at our next meeting, we will try Sean's suggestion of first doing the Stan-adjacent research meeting (informally led by me) from 11 to 11:30, then at 11:30 starting the Stan core software meeting (informally led by Bob).
+So people can join at either time, depending on their interest.
+We'll see how that works out!

 ### Open Discussion Topics